-Basic package: $300 pesos per person, minimum 4 people.
+Basic package: $300 pesos per person, minimum of 4 people.
 Includes a crystal section and the zip line.
 Tour approx. 3 hours.

 Extreme package: $400 pesos per person, minimum 4 people.
-Includes visit to all sections of the Crystals cave.
+Includes a visit to all sections of the Crystals cave.
 Tour approx. 7 hours.

 Kaalmalkal ecotourism hostel

 Zip-line, dining room, pool, and tour activities in Tekax